-Put your wedding's hashtag on the back of your place cards #Reception Advice#place cards#social media#steal-this-idea#wedding hashtag March 27 | Offbeat Editors offbeatbride Photo by JF Hannigan Photography While some folks go for unplugged weddings, others of us think it's AWESOME that our friends and family are taking photos, and sharing their fun moments online.
+Put your wedding's hashtag on the back of your place cards #Reception Advice#place cards#social media#steal-this-idea#wedding hashtag March 27 2014 | Offbeat Editors offbeatbride Photo by JF Hannigan Photography While some folks go for unplugged weddings, others of us think it's AWESOME that our friends and family are taking photos, and sharing their fun moments online.
 You know what's not awesome?
 Missing those photos and tweets because you were busy as fuck in the days surrounding your wedding.
 So follow Emily and Greg's lead, and print your suggested hashtag on the back of your place card.
 Other hashtag tips: Make sure no one else is using the hashtag — you don't want your wedding memories to get lost in a sea of randomness.
 Encourage guest to take and share photo by posting your Instagram hashtag at your wedding reception.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo PREVIOUS Jen & Nick's Warcraft and weaponry wedding NEXT Stop EVERYTHING and look at this amazing black wedding gown Show/Hide comments [ 3 ] Great post!
+Fix Typo PREVIOUS Jen & Nick's Warcraft and weaponry wedding NEXT Stop EVERYTHING and look at this amazing black wedding gown Show/Hide comments [ 4 ] Great post!
 I also think the wedding hashtag should be short to make it easier on guests, and also so it doesn't take up too many characters in character- limited services like Twitter.
-1 agrees Reply We put ours on our napkins that we ordered on black Friday!
+3 agree Reply We put ours on our napkins that we ordered on black Friday!
 Same idea but I loved the idea.
 We are having both an unplugged ceremony and a high-tech, plugged reception.
 It would be too much to ask people to be unplugged all night and it's easy to distinguish the two spaces because we have separate rooms in the same venue!
-Reply I need a hashtag for the last names of Medina and his is Cunningham.
+2 agree Reply I need a hashtag for the last names of Medina and his is Cunningham.
 Help!
-Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Reply I NEED HELP MY LAST NAME IS GRIFFIN AND HES IS WILLIAMS HELP Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.